jdemaagd/Actions/README.md

 - Executes following command > echo "Hi";ls $GITHUB_WORKSPACE;echo "-"
 - Script `ls $GITHUB_WORKSPACE` will execute without error
 - from there, you can find other ways to inject more harmful script

+## Debugging

+- debug: only message that cannot annotate files
+- workflow command only accepts message as a parameter

 ## Resources